 Gina M. Masullo is an Associate Professor in the School of Journalism and Associate Director of the Center for Media Engagement in the Moody College of Communication at UT Austin.

 Dr. Masullo’s research focuses on how the digital space both connects and divides people and how that influences society, individuals, and journalism.
-She is the author of Online Incivility and Public Debate: Nasty Talk and The New Town Hall: Why We Engage Personally with Politicians and co-editor of Scandal in a Digital Age.
-She is writing her fourth book, Midlife Sapphic Revelation in the Digital Age: How Digital Media Support Coming Out Late.
+They are the author of Online Incivility and Public Debate: Nasty Talk, The New Town Hall: Why We Engage Personally with Politicians, and Midlife Sapphic Revelation in the Digital Age: How Digital Media Support Coming Out Later, as well as co-editor of Scandal in a Digital Age.

-Before entering academia Dr. Masullo spent 20 years as a newspaper and online reporter and editor, with most of her professional experience at The Post-Standard in Syracuse, NY.
-During her tenure as a journalist, she covered crime, courts, prisons, and state and local government, as well as served as an assistant city editor, bureau chief, and copy editor.
-Near the end of her journalistic career, she wrote and blogged about parenting and young children for the newspaper.
-She holds a B.A. in communication from Franciscan University of Steubenville in Ohio and an M.A. and a Ph.D. in mass communication from Syracuse University’s S.I.
+Before entering academia Dr. Masullo spent 20 years as a newspaper and online reporter and editor, with most of their professional experience at The Post-Standard in Syracuse, NY.
+During their tenure as a journalist, they covered crime, courts, prisons, and state and local government, as well as served as an assistant city editor, bureau chief, and copy editor.
+Near the end of their journalistic career, they wrote and blogged about parenting and young children for the newspaper.
+They hold a B.A. in communication from Franciscan University of Steubenville in Ohio and an M.A. and a Ph.D. in mass communication from Syracuse University’s S.I.
 Newhouse School of Public Communications.
-Before coming to UT, she spent two years as an Assistant Professor at The University of Southern Mississippi’s School of Mass Communication and Journalism.
+Before coming to UT, they spent two years as an Assistant Professor at The University of Southern Mississippi’s School of Mass Communication and Journalism.

-In her work at the grant-funded Center for Media Engagement, she conducts theoretically drive and empirically rigorous solutions to news organizations’ challenges.
-Currently, she and her CME colleagues are working on a connective democracy initiative, funded by the John S. and James L. Knight Foundation.
+In their work at the grant-funded Center for Media Engagement, they conducts theoretically drive and empirically rigorous solutions to news organizations’ challenges.
+Currently, they are working with their CME colleagues on a connective democracy initiative, funded by the John S. and James L. Knight Foundation.
 The initiative seeks to develop practical solutions to the problem of societal division.

 Dr. Masullo teaches a variety of undergraduate courses, including Social Media Journalism, and Online Incivility and Public Debate.
-She also teaches graduate courses, such as Fundamentals of Statistics.
-Follow her on X (formerly known as Twitter) at @ginammasullo.
+They also teach graduate courses, such as Fundamentals of Statistics.

 Masullo, G.M.
 (2023).
 A new solution to political divisiveness: Priming a sense of common humanity through Facebook meme-like posts.
 New Media & Society.
 Advance online publication. https://doi.org/10.1177/14614448231184633